-Alerts requiring substantial reactive action will occur occasionally and irregularly, though it is noted that this work has doubled from the previous financial year.
-Sufficient resources will be allocated to deal with each warning as it arises, although this may require diversion from the planned programme of work dependant upon the scale / severity of the incident.
+Alerts requiring substantial reactive action will occur occasionally and irregularly.
+Sufficient resources will be allocated to deal with each warning as it arises, although this may require diversion from the planned programme of work dependent upon the scale / severity of the incident.

-In the period 2023/24, the service responded to 1 incident for action from the Food Standards Agency Wales Incident team and effectively removed from sale affected products.
+In the period 2024/25, the service responded to 2 Food alert for actions from the Food Standards Agency Wales Incident team to ensure affected products had been removed from sale within the County Borough.